JustARobloxGameCreator/JustARobloxGameCreator/README.md

 ### 📝 [Zearch](https://github.com/JustARobloxGameCreator/Zearch)
 A Wikipedia-like project for collaborative knowledge sharing.
 *Built using HTML, CSS, JavaScript, Python and many other languages i will add later.*
+*Zearch is in a private repository, that's why  you can't access it*

 ---